The-Taggart-Institute/wireguard-3-ways/docs/recipe-1.md

 ## Wireguard Config

-This time, each hosts Wireguard config (`/etc/wireguard/recipe-1.conf`) has a keypair configured.
+This time, each host's Wireguard config (`/etc/wireguard/recipe-1.conf`) has a keypair configured.
 What remains is for us to connect the two peers to the lighthouse.

 In this model, each non-lighthouse Peer adds the same information to their `Peer` entry: the lighthouse's public key and IP address, and setting AllowedIPs to the whole `/24` subnet we're using for Wireguard (i.e. `172.16.100.0/24`).
 That way, all traffic to any IP address in that subnet will be routed to the lighthouse.